acravid/cicd-pipeline-train-schedule-git/README.md

     npm install

-Then, you can run the app with:
+Then, you can run the app (on the same folder as app is cloned) with:

     npm start

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)